GOOD & BAD VESSEL HULL DESIGNS

 Choosing a Hull Design

-Good & Bad Vessel Hull Designs
+Good and Bad Vessel Hull Designs

 I grew up boating.
 Nearly all of my happy childhood memories were made aboard my family’s vessels ranging from an 11’ Boston Whaler to my Grandfather’s 42’ Post Convertible to my Father’s 57’ Chris Craft Constellation.
 I have been a full-time yacht broker for the past 25 years.
 I’d say I have a fair amount of sea time on just about anything that floats in nearly every sea condition from flat calm to 10’ plus Gulfstream monsters.